RWTH-OS/eduOS-rs/README.md

    Add support of user-level tasks with an small interface for basic system calls

-5. stage 6 - Support of paging
+6. stage 6 - Support of paging

-   Add support of paging and a simple demo to create a processes
+   Add support of paging and a simple demo for process creation

 ## Useful Links